 At this point, it might seem counter-intuitive to pay for an attorney when you’re already pinching pennies.

 Under the laws of bankruptcy, you’re not actually required to use an attorney to file for bankruptcy.

 That being said, it’s not a good idea to go it alone.

 The final decision is yours, but you should keep in mind the disadvantages that come when you file for bankruptcy without an attorney.

-Accuracy is Key on Your Bankruptcy Petition in Haddonfield, NJ
+Accuracy is Key On Your Bankruptcy Petition In Camden County, NJ

 - You missed a deadline